-- (a) Has a maximum certificated takeoff weight of 6,000 pounds or less and is not operated on an established line; or - (b) Is owned or leased by a member of an affiliated group and is not available for hire to nonmembers.
+(a) Has a maximum certificated takeoff weight of 6,000 pounds or less and is not operated on an established line; or

-Certain helicopter uses are:
+(b) Is owned or leased by a member of an affiliated group and is not available for hire to nonmembers.

-- (a) Transporting individuals, equipment, or supplies in the exploration for, or the development or removal of, hard minerals, or - (b) The planting, cultivation, cutting, or transportation of, or caring for, trees (including logging operations).
+Helicopter uses are:

-(including logging operations), but only if the helicopter does not take off from, or land at, a facility eligible for assistance under the Airport and Airway Development Act of 1970, or otherwise use services provided pursuant to the Airport and Airway Improvement Act of 1982 during such use.
+(a) Transporting individuals, equipment, or supplies in the exploration for, or the development or removal of, hard minerals, or but only if the helicopter does not take off from, or land at, a facility eligible for assistance under the Airport and Airway Development Act of 1970, or otherwise use services provided pursuant to the Airport and Airway Improvement Act of 1982 during such use.
 The use must have occurred after August 31, 1982.